Get a personal loan of up to $20,000 from one of the country’s largest credit unions.

 - Not just for teachers.
 While the name implies a membership exclusive to teachers, Teachers Federal Credit Union requires only that you or a family member live or work near a TFCU branch.

 - Loan terms from two to five years.
-You’ll have up to 60 months to repay your loan, giving you low, manageable monthly payments.
+You’ll have up to 60 months to repay your loan.
+This results in low, manageable monthly payments.
 As with all loans, make sure you know how much you can afford before you borrow.

 What to watch out for

 - Small maximum loan.
 The cap on an unsecured personal loan from TFCU is $20,000.
 If you’re looking to finance a bigger project, consider a different lender.